This article was updated on 2/5/2021

 2. Be an advocate

 As a manager, one of your most important roles is to serve as an advocate for your team.
 This means making sure your direct reports are well taken care of and supported.
-This is especially the case when it comes to burnout.
+This is especially true when it comes to burnout.
 Depending on the reason for the burnout, the way you advocate for your employees can take on different forms.
 Here are a few examples to inspire ideas:

 - Offer more flexible work schedules.
 Let’s say your team is burned out from things happening in their personal lives.
 Allowing them to have more flexible schedules can be a huge help.
 This gives them the time and space to address their personal needs, whether that’s serving as a caregiver, going to doctor’s appointments, or whatever it is they need to address – without having to worry about being online from 9 am to 5 pm.

 However, we understand that not everyone has the ability to offer a flexible schedule.
-In this case, try being more accommodating of your employees’ schedules by acknowledging the fact that a team member may have to miss an occasional meeting to go to a doctor’s appointment, or leave work half an hour early on Mondays to pick up their child.
+In this case, try being more accommodating of your employees’ schedules by acknowledging the fact that a team member may have to miss an occasional meeting to go to a doctor’s appointment or leave work half an hour early on Mondays to pick up their child.

 3. Demonstrate compassion and empathy

-Compassion and empathy are incredibly useful tools for the workplace – especially when dealing with issues like burnout.
-There may be times you get frustrated with your team, or they get frustrated with you, as you overcome this obstacle together.
+Compassion and empathy are useful tools for the workplace – especially when dealing with issues like burnout.
+There may be times you get frustrated with your team, or they get frustrated with you as you overcome this obstacle together.
 This is totally normal, so remind yourself to view the situation through a compassionate and empathetic lens.
 This will make it easier to get through the challenging times together.
 Below are ideas for how to demonstrate compassion and empathy:

 4. Take care of your own wellbeing

 - Respect boundaries.
-When you send an email at 10 p.m., you’re setting the precedent for what acceptable work hours are.
+When you send an email at 10 p.m., you’re setting a precedent for what acceptable work hours are.
 And chances are, your team will feel pressured to respond – even if you don’t expect them to.
 That’s why you need to take a step back and observe your own behaviors to make sure they’re respectful of the boundaries you set for your team.
 So the next time you’re tempted to hit ‘send’ on that quick note at midnight, pause.
 It can wait until tomorrow.